dasch-swiss/dsp-docs/docs/developers/getting-started.md

 You can then look at the data in DSP-APP at [http://0.0.0.0:4200/](http://0.0.0.0:4200/).

-If you want to work on DSP-TOOLS, you should clone the [DSP-TOOLS repo](https://github.com/dasch-swiss/dsp-tools) repo separately and follow the instructions therein.
+If you want to actively work on DSP-TOOLS, you should clone the [DSP-TOOLS repo](https://github.com/dasch-swiss/dsp-tools) separately and run it according to its own instructions.